 All you have to do is book your flight on klm.com and opt-in to receive info via (Facebook) Messenger.
-Once you accepted you will receive your itinerary, boarding pass, check-in confirmation and even delay notifications via Messenger.
-Everything will be in one central place and KLM will be the first global airline offering this services on Messenger.
+Once you accepted you will receive your itinerary, boarding pass, check-in confirmation, and even delay notifications via Messenger.
+Everything will be in one central place and KLM will be the first global airline offering these services on Messenger.

 Since last year you can contact a customer service rep directly via messenger or the messenger button on the Facebook Page of KLM.